sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

        This does not apply to files which are explicitly given as command line arguments: those are always tested.

+       If you add such a line to a file, you are strongly encouraged to add a note to the module-level documentation, saying that the doctests in this file will be skipped unless the appropriate conditions are met.

   - **internet:** For lines that require an internet connection::

        sage: oeis(60843)                 # optional - internet